risingfbk/p4ddle/README.md

 ### Settings and Execution

-Informations about the settings and how to execute each algorithm can be found on the README of each specific folder.
+Information about the settings and how to execute each algorithm can be found on the README of each specific folder.

 ## Acknowledgements